rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+## Vendor-specific Property Extensions and Values

+Vendors MAY add additional properties to JSContact objects to support their custom features.
+The names of these properties MUST be prefixed with a domain name controlled by the vendor to avoid conflict, e.g. "example.com/customprop".

+Some JSContact properties allow vendor-specific value extensions.
+If so, vendor-specific values MUST be prefixed with a domain name controlled by the vendor, e.g. "example.com/customrel".

+Vendors are strongly encouraged to register any new property values or extensions that are useful to other systems as well, rather than using a vendor-specific prefix.

 # JSCard

 MIME type: `application/jscontact+json;type=jscard`